everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ### Workflows

 We now have a set of Wasm components with arithmetic functions sourced from multiple languages.
-Our next step is to run these functions together in [workflows][workflows].
+Let's run these functions together in some workflows!

 Every CLI starts a gateway that loads Wasm components onto IPFS, prepares workflows, and calls on the Homestar runtime to schedule and execute them.
 Install [Every CLI][every-cli-npm], then we'll write a workflow.